temporalio/documentation/docs/learning-paths/background-checks/project-narrative.md

 ### How did Checkr solve these problems before Temporal?

-To address those problems Checkr implemented a complex state machine using stand alone databases, Kafka queues, and micro-services.
+To address those problems, Checkr implemented a complex state machine using standalone databases, Kafka queues, and microservices.

 But this approach introduced its own set of problems.